CaptainCodeman/rdx/docs/background.md

 Wha...?
 Let me explain...

 Someone writes a framework.
 It contains a lot of JS.
 Maybe not as much as some of the other frameworks, but it was envisaged before much of what it provided was built into the web platform and already available on every browser.
-So it's larger than it needs to be, and not as fast as it could be.
+So it's larger than it now needs to be, and not as fast as it could be as a result.
+More bytes means slow download and parsing + execution time.

 Q. How do you address the performance issues and make it faster?

-Option 1: Accept that it's become like jQuery and is no longer essential for building apps.
-Rejoice that it helped to push the evolution of the web formward and enjoy the web-features it inspired, with smaller bundled and faster apps.
+Option 1: Accept that it's become like jQuery and is no longer defacto essential for building web-apps.
+Rejoice that it helped to push the evolution of the web forward and enjoy the web-features it inspired, with smaller bundles and faster apps.

-Option 2: Stick to the belief that it's the "one true way" and add additional code to support it running on the server so it can generate a static view for fast initial loading and render (*cough* definitely not to cheat benchmarks *cough*) using "Server Side Rendering" (SSR) and then continue to use the same code, now with extra pieces added and therefore slower to load, on the client.
+Option 2: Stick to the belief that it's the "one true way" and add _additional_ code to support it running on the server so it can generate a static view for fast initial loading and render (*cough* definitely not to cheat benchmarks *cough*) using "Server Side Rendering" (SSR) and then continue to use the same code, now with extra pieces added and therefore slower to load, on the client.

 Of course, the answer was Option 2.
 If you follow the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) instructions and then [add a router](https://create-react-app.dev/docs/adding-a-router/) you are [adding nearly 30Kb to your bundle](https://bundlephobia.com/result?p=react-router-dom@5.2.0) and a significant part of that is code that already exists natively on the client but is required to allow the same code to run on the server.

-Yes, you send _additional_ code to the client which it doesn't need because what it does is already built in just so the same code can also run on the server (where a client needs to be 'emulated') to allow the page to be pre-rendered ... because the previous code was already too large and otherwise made it too slow.
+Yes, you send _additional_ code to the client which it doesn't need because what it does is already built in just so the same code can also run on the server (where a client needs to be 'emulated') to allow the page to be pre-rendered ... because the _previous_ code being sent to the client was already too large and otherwise made it too slow.

-Thanks, JavaScript!
+This is _insane_ isn't it?!
+Thanks, JavaScript world!

 But it gets worse.
 As you learn to make more use of Redux you discover that there is more value as you make state information available in the store.
 You can react to actions and state changes which could be fetching data.
 The trigger for doing this is often routing information - what view is the user looking at and what information needs to be fetched to provide it?
 Don't worry, the Redux ecosystem has you covered by [adding another 10Kb to your bundle](https://bundlephobia.com/result?p=connected-react-router@6.8.0) to make it possible.

 That's just routing.
 You also typically need some middleware to handle side-effects in your store, transforming the asynchronous operations of fetching data into synchronous actions dispatched to the store.
-If you only need something simple, you might start with [redux-thunk](https://github.com/reduxjs/redux-thunk) which is tiny, but its limitations mean that most real-life apps will outgrow it very quickly and you'll typically be using something such as [redux-saga](https://redux-saga.js.org/) or [redux-observable](https://redux-observable.js.org/), both of which have additional 'learning curve'.
+If you only need something simple, you might start with [redux-thunk](https://github.com/reduxjs/redux-thunk) which is tiny, but its limitations mean that most real-life apps will outgrow it very quickly and you'll typically be using something such as [redux-saga](https://redux-saga.js.org/) or [redux-observable](https://redux-observable.js.org/), both of which have additional 'learning curve' (where the curve is a mountain).

 These can add another 15Kb to you bundle not to mention the additional code that you add to your app to use them.
 Hear that?
 It's the sound of your [lighthouse](https://developers.google.com/web/tools/lighthouse/) score dropping ...